pranshudatascience/Casting-Product-Quality-Inspection/README.md

 There are many types of defect in casting like blow holes, pinholes, burr, shrinkage defects, mould material defects, pouring metal defects, metallurgical defects, etc.

+This dataset is of casting manufacturing products.
+Casting is a manufacturing process in which a liquid material is usually poured into a mould, which contains a hollow cavity of the desired shape, and then allowed to solidify.

+There are many types of defects in casting like blow holes, pinholes, burr, shrinkage defects, mould material defects, pouring metal defects, metallurgical defects, etc.

-he dataset contains total 7348 image data.
+The dataset contains a total of 7348 image data.
 These all are the size of (300*300) pixels grey-scaled images.
-In all images, augmentation already applied.
+In all images, augmentation has already been applied.

 Also uploaded images size of 512x512 grayscale.
 This data set is without Augmentation.
-This contains 519 okfront and 781 deffront impeller images.
+This contains 519 ok front and 781 def front impeller images.

 For capturing these images requires stable lighting, for this we made a special arrangement.

 there are mainly two categories:-

-1) Defective
-2)Ok
+Defective 2)Ok

 data already split for training and testing into two folders.
 Both train and test folder contains deffront and okfront subfolders.

 train:- deffront have 3758 and okfront have 2875 images test:- deffront have:- deffront have 453 and ok_front have 262 images

 some of the Images :